At the original installation, all HVAC equipment comes with the electric motors already installed.

-Check out this podcast discussing operation of a few motors used in the HVAC industry
+Check out this podcast discussing the operation of a few motors used in the HVAC industry.

-When replacing a belted motor, it's a good idea to set and check belt tension.
+When replacing a belted motor, setting and checking belt tension is a good idea.
 This video explains how to use a belt tensioning tool.